usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- [`pm trim-caches 100G`](https://stackoverflow.com/a/25632007/1558430), which would clear the cache until you have 100GB free, would effectively clear all your cache.
+- To make your htop settings stick, mount `/` (not `/system`) as read-write, and then make the file `/.config/htop/htoprc`.
+- `pm list packages` got moved to `cmd package list packages`.
+Don't know why.
+- Staying away from Google is a [completely valid motion](https://arstechnica.com/gadgets/2018/07/googles-iron-grip-on-android-controlling-open-source-by-any-means-necessary/).
+Lock-in in the form of vendor (closing source of killer apps so the vendors can't clone their features), apps (google play services as dependency), and APIs (fused location, maps, in-app payments, games).
+Article was written by Ron Amadeo.
 - "Adaptive LMK" is [based on VM pressure](http://tjtech.me/analyze-adaptive-lmk.html).
 - To start the device with adb already enabled, edit `build.prop` with a new line: `persist.sys.usb.config=mtp,adb`
 - Apps that don't need to read phone state, but request that permission anyway, are reading your IMEI number.
 [To uniquely track you.](https://developer.android.com/preview/privacy/data-identifiers)